 Demand for access to real-time alerts and visualizations is now expected by the public and professionals in commercial real estate.
 Thus, the new trend is for anywhere-access to real-time data and services with real-time cloud delivery, even if you’re not on the building premises.

-Energy efficiency will remain at the forefront of IoT Smart Building trends in 2019.
+Energy efficiency will remain at the forefront of IoT Smart Building trends.
 Most organizations are way behind on implementing energy management systems and efficiency solutions.
 Smart device systems will provide access to real-time monitoring of building utilities such as electric, water, and gas usage.
 They can also dive deep to offer real-time wireless sub-metering that enables monitoring of individual tenant spaces and assets.

 Especially important for millennials, IAQ continues to grow in importance.
 Studies have shown a correlation between high concentrations of CO2 and lower performance.
 Organizations and businesses that care about workforce management and productivity care about IAQ.
 IoT can help solve this with real time IAQ monitoring.
 Thus, IAQ will become an even bigger share in the IoT Smart Building market in 2019.